CMSgov/ab2d-website/README.md

 pa11y-ci --sitemap http://localhost:4000/sitemap.xml
 ```

 Pa11y is configured to `includeWarnings` (not just errors) for more thorough compliance.
-However, some result codes are ignored for the following reasons:
+However, some warning result codes are ignored for the following reasons:

 - `color-contrast` — [Pa11y reports false positives](https://github.com/pa11y/pa11y/issues/633) when axe can't determine the contrast ratio for certain elements.
-- `WCAG2AA.Principle1.Guideline1_3.1_3_1.H48` — A `<p>` or `<div>` with more than one link is assumed to be a navigation to be marked up as a list
+- `WCAG2AA.Principle1.Guideline1_3.1_3_1.H48` — `<p>` or `<div>` with more than one link is assumed as navigation to be marked up as a list
+- `WCAG2AA.Principle1.Guideline1_4.1_4_3.[G…].BgImage` — text and all covered parts of background image (hero gradient) need high contrast

 > [!NOTE]
 > [Pa11y](https://pa11y.org/) can be further configured to run on each build, deploy, pull request, etc. This should be added to any the CI/CD setup.